nikhilattri6/HeavyWater/README.md

 ## Step 2 - Setup Python3 Environment
 - Python3 (3.5 at the time of writing) should be already available on EC2 but pip still needs to be installed.
 -  Setup Flask
-- Get Environment
+- Get Environment by running following commands
 > **Command:**
 > $ sudo apt-get install python3-pip
 > $ pip3 install virtualenv
-> $ pip install Flask
+> $ pip3 install Flask

 ## Step 3 - Uploading Files to EC2 Instance
 - I have used FileZilla to upload the relevant files